jan-milacek/EDA_Energy_Analysis_Project/readme.md

 This one's inspired by how Smil always emphasizes SCALE and PHYSICAL QUANTITIES.
 I looked at who's using the most fossil fuels, both total and per person.

 What I found: Just 10 countries use over 70% of all fossil fuels!!
 And the gulf states use CRAZY amounts per person (like 24-31× global average).
 Also, China's consumption has gone up 700% since 2000 - just like Smil warns about developing country growth.

+### 4. Energy Mix Development Analysis (1970-2022)
+My newest analysis looks at how energy sources (coal, oil, gas, nuclear, renewables) have evolved over time globally and in key countries.
+This directly examines the energy transitions Smil writes so much about.

+What I found: Energy transitions really ARE slow (just like Smil says) - most countries only increase renewables by 0.3-0.7 percentage points per year.
+Also saw how natural gas serves as a "bridge fuel" exactly as Smil describes.
+Even renewable leaders like Denmark took 20+ years to transform their systems.

 ## How I Tried to Copy Smil's Approach